mcorbin/meuse/README.md

 * http:
   - address: the IP address on which Meuse will listen.
   - port: the Meuse HTTP port.
-* logging: logging configuration, cf the [https://github.com/pyr/unilog/](unilog) library doc.
+* logging: logging configuration, cf the [unilog](https://github.com/pyr/unilog/) library doc.
 * metadata:
   - path: the directory path to your Git repository.
 The Meuse process should be able to access and write in it.
   - target: the target branch, the format should be `<remote>/<branch>`
   - url: url of the Git repository.
-The URL will be used by Meuse to allow dependencies from Meuse if the `allowed-registries` option is not set in the repository config (cf the [https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification](Registry index format specification)).
+The URL will be used by Meuse to allow dependencies from Meuse if the `allowed-registries` option is not set in the repository config (cf the [Registry index format specification](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification)).
 * crate:
   - path: The directory where Meuse will save crates files.
 Meuse will also expose this directory for Cargo.

 ### Run Meuse

-You currently need [https://leiningen.org/](Leiningen), a Clojure build tool, to run the project.
+You currently need [Leiningen](https://leiningen.org/), a Clojure build tool, to run the project.
 In the future, I will release `Meuse` jars for Meuse versions.

 The `MEUSE_CONFIGURATION` variable should be the path of your yaml configuration file.
 You can then run the project with `lein run` in the project directory: